chrysn/aiocoap/doc/stateofedhoc.rst

    * The necessity of having a kid and a subject in keys for everything to work in the first place is subject to ongoing discussion.

-   * unilateral authentication should be supported: If the server does not know a client, it may still allow EDHOC for the benefit of the client that then needs to send its own cred by-value.
+   * unilateral authentication is supported by setting the peer's credentials to `{"unauthenticated": true}` -- but that needs some more explaining as to the security consequences.